DaneHarrison/Static-resume/README.md

 ]

 ```
-31. Edit the project folders _index.md to contain your personal information from your resume
+28. Edit the project folders _index.md to contain your personal information from your markdown resume

-32. Delete all the files in the contribution folder except _index.md
+29. Delete all the files in the contribution folder **except _index.md**

-33. Modify the content in the creations folder so there is a markdown file for every project you plan to add in addition to _index.md
+30. Adjust and rename the markdown files in the creations folder so there is a markdown file for every project you plan to add **in addition to _index.md**

-34. Rename these markdowns according to the projects they will represent

-35. Add photos you plan to use to showcase these projects into the static folder at the top of the projects folder

-36. Return to the creation mark down files and modify them as follows:
+31. Modify the markdown files from *steps 30* as follows:
 ```
 {
     "title": "your projects name",